ResEnv/chain-api/README.md

-NOTE: At some point this information should be moved into the docstrings of the resources themselves, so we can generate the documentation as well as the information at the `_type` URLs from the same info.
+NOTE: At some point this information should be moved into the docstrings of the resources themselves, so we can generate the documentation as well as the information at the rel URLs from the same info.

 Site
 ----

-An installation of Doppel2, usually on the scale of several or many buildings.
+An installation of Chain API, usually on the scale of several or many buildings.

 ### Resource Fields